BlvckBytes/blvckbytes.at/src/assets/markdown/about_me.md

 "Same as it always was, isn't it?
 The mind just keeps sending you back again.
 It's interesting how you can find comfort in any familiar situation.
 Even in a familiar nightmare.
 Wake up, it's time for the real nightmare to begin." - Dr. Romero (Nightmare House 2)

+"I've made some mistakes, sacrifices, my loved ones and even myself.
+But I have to continue, there is no turning back now." - Dr. Romero (Nightmare House 2)

 ## Interests

 I consider myself a *world-jumper*, as I call it.
 There's no single interest I'm chasing all the time, but I'm rather going for "sprints" in various worlds of topics.
 Sometimes, these take only a few days or weeks, sometimes months.
 I don't constrain myself in any way, shape or form.
 If I don't feel inspired and motivated to work on something, I just don't do it, as I'd otherwise pollute that world with negative experiences.